Editorial by Milo Schield:

 forgotten in the field of statistics.
 His

 is minimal.
-He isn't listed in the
+As of 2017, he wasn't listed in the

 RSS Timeline of leading